fsprojects/FSharpPlus/README.md

 FsControl contains overloads, the purpose of these overloads is to associate Types with Type Methods, here we can have three different scenarios:

- 1) Add a new Type Method and instances for existing Type.
+ 1) Add a new Type-Method and instances for existing Type.

 This is the most complex scenario, to define a new Type Method is not straightforward, there will be some guidelines but at the moment the best is to have a look at the source code.

- 2) Add a new Type and make it an instance of an existing Type Method.
+ 2) Add a new Type and make it an instance of an existing Type-Method.

 At the moment there are 2 ways:

 The easy way is to look at the signature of the method you want to implement, see below the section "How can I make my classes FsControl-ready?"

-The old way is:
+The old way is to use the same kind of signature used within the Type-Method definition:

 In the type definition we will add a static member called instance, which will follow this convention: